Building BDA's eAuction Platform

 Making Sites Explorable Through the Map

-A major intervention was introducing a map-based interface to explore auction sites.
-Instead of having users interpret site numbers and layout names abstractly, the platform allows them to:
+A major intervention was introducing a map-based interface to explore all auction sites.
+Instead of having users interpret site details and area names abstractly, the platform allows them to:

-• See sites laid out on a map.
+- See all sites and relevant information laid out on a map.

-• Search and filter sites by layout, size, and auction rounds.
+- Search and filter sites by area, size, and auction rounds.

 We also surfaced details that were either missing or difficult to infer earlier, such as: